Public vs private blockchain

 The consensus mechanism involves ascertaining transaction validity and uniqueness.
 Smart contracts address the validity portion.
 To ensure uniqueness, the protocol program in Corda checks whether any other transaction has used any of the input states of this transaction.
 If no other transaction has used any of the input states, that this transaction is unique.

-Final Thoughts on the difference between private vs public blockchain
+Final thoughts on the difference between private vs public blockchain

 In summary, public vs private blockchain network comparison indicates that while fully decentralized permissionless public blockchain networks offer much promise, companies must accept that there are trade-offs.